hecool108/graphql-schema-proxy/README.md

-For the weird unreachble graphql-codegen execution, I created a tiny proxy to fetch schema from a micro service on railway.app:
+For the weird unreachble graphql-codegen execution, I created a tiny proxy to fetch schema from a micro service on railway.app as a proxy, let it get the schema for you:

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/ZTf2oC?referralCode=Gemoto)